Accurate RNA 3D structure prediction using a language model-based deep learning approach: Acknowledgments

-\paragraph{Details for model training.} As there are few structural data available for RNA, we also collected a non-redundant, self-distillation dataset with ground-truth secondary structure from the RNAStralign and bp-RNA-1m databases.
-In the first training stage, the E2Efold-3D is trained using only PDB data, which is then used to construct a self-distillation dataset by inferring pseudo structural labels.
-For further improvement, we retrain the model by sampling 25\% of the PDB data and 75\% of the distillation data.
-As for the optimizer, Adam is used with a learning rate of 0.0003 for 300,000 iterations.
-The polynomial decay scheduler is also applied with 10,000 warmup steps, and the batch size is 16.
-During training, we also apply dropout with ratio as 0.1 at the corresponding layers of the E2Eformer and structure modules.
+Although our RNA-FM can alleviate the problem of data scarcity, there is still less structural data available for RNAs than for proteins.
+As a result, we collected a non-redundant, self-distillation dataset with ground-truth secondary structure from the RNAStralign and bpRNA-1M databases.
+We filtered this dataset by removing sequences with more than 256 or fewer than 16 nucleotides, resulting in a dataset of 27,732 sequences.
+RhoFold+ was initially trained using only PDB data, which was then used to generate a self-distillation dataset by inferring pseudo-structural labels.
+We re-trained the model by sampling 25\% of the PDB data and 75\% of the distillation data for further improvement.
+During training, we masked out pseudo-label residues with pLDDT scores \textless 0.7 and uniformly sub-sampled the MSAs to augment the distillation dataset.